Rolls-Royce CEO says ANA engine issue is "manageable"

-BERLIN Rolls-Royce (RR.L) Chief Executive Warren East said on Tuesday that a problem found by ANA Holdings (9202.T) in Rolls engines used to power the Japanese airline's 787 Dreamliner aircraft was a "manageable issue".
+BERLIN Aug 30 Rolls-Royce Chief Executive Warren East said on Tuesday that a problem found by ANA Holdings in Rolls engines used to power the Japanese airline's 787 Dreamliner aircraft was a "manageable issue".

 "It is an issue but it's a manageable issue," East told Reuters after a business forum hosted by the German foreign ministry in Berlin.